 Nursing Admission Requirements: Students who are interesting in applying to the Nursing Program should be fully admitted to Central Methodist University.
 A Nursing Program Application must be submitted to be considered for admission to the Nursing Program.
 All students applying to the nursing program must pay for and have a criminal background check completed as part of the application process.
 Information regarding how to complete this is available from the Nursing Office.

-Students may apply to be admitted to the nursing program in their Junior year if the following criteria are met:
+Students will be considered for admission to the nursing program in their Junior year if the following criteria are met:

 - applicants must meet the admission requirements of the College of Liberal Arts and Sciences;